RoeBuckRoe/IP_4_PACE/README.md

 $ LD_LIBRARY_PATH=MARTe2_DIR/Build/x86-linux/Core
 ```

-Then, clone this standard library of components and install them using the instructions at the bottom of the README:
+Then, clone the standard library of components and install them using the instructions a below into the MARTe workspace folder:

 https://github.com/aneto0/MARTe2-components